 When your daughter tells you she’s fat or ugly, check her metrics.
 Metrics simply means the standards by which one measures something.
 Explain this to her and ask her, “Compared to Who?”
 This should facilitate a great discussion about why comparison can be so difficult and deceptive.
 And, how comparison is a game that no one can win because there will always be someone “more” and always someone “less.”
 Ask her who she wants to be like, and why?
 Then use this time to have Gospel-centered conversations about what Jesus’ standards are and what kind of metrics God uses when he looks at us.

 What do you think?
-Are there areas in your life you have had to change in order to help your daughter in this arena?
+Are there areas in your life you have had to change in order to help your daughter with body image?
+I know this isn’t easy, but it’s a crucial conversation to have with your children, especially in this age of endless media consumption.
+It’s never been more important to help your daughter with body image.

 [mc4wp_form id= “4141”]